Hut 8 Mining (NYSE:HUT) Trading Down 9%

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Wedbush Securities Inc. bought a new stake in Hut 8 Mining during the second quarter valued at about $51,000.
-Royal Bank of Canada bought a new stake in Hut 8 Mining during the second quarter valued at about $69,000.
-Paloma Partners Management Co bought a new stake in Hut 8 Mining during the second quarter valued at about $70,000.
-Creative Planning bought a new stake in Hut 8 Mining during the second quarter valued at about $71,000.
-Finally, Toroso Investments LLC bought a new stake in Hut 8 Mining during the second quarter valued at about $91,000.
-Institutional investors own 7.48% of the company’s stock.
+Large investors have recently modified their holdings of the business.
+Wedbush Securities Inc. bought a new stake in shares of Hut 8 Mining in the 2nd quarter worth $51,000.
+Royal Bank of Canada purchased a new position in Hut 8 Mining during the second quarter worth about $69,000.
+Paloma Partners Management Co bought a new stake in Hut 8 Mining in the 2nd quarter worth about $70,000.
+Creative Planning purchased a new stake in Hut 8 Mining in the 2nd quarter valued at about $71,000.
+Finally, Toroso Investments LLC bought a new position in shares of Hut 8 Mining during the 2nd quarter worth approximately $91,000.
+Institutional investors and hedge funds own 7.48% of the company’s stock.

 Hut 8 Mining Corp. is a cryptocurrency mining and blockchain infrastructure company, which is focused solely on mining bitcoin.
 It provides investors with direct access to bitcoin, without the technical complexity or constraints of purchasing the underlying cryptocurrency.
 The company was founded by Andrew Kiguel on June 9, 2011 and is headquartered in Toronto, Canada.